Posted in Community building, Online Courses on August 16, 2024 by Himanshu

 The platform aims to be your one-stop-shop for community building, offering tools for discussions, online courses, events, live streaming, and monetization.

-- Ideal for small communities or those just starting out
+• Ideal for small communities or those just starting out

 Enterprise: $399/month

-- For high-volume communities with complex needs
+• For large communities with complex needs.

 Note that all plans come with a 14-day free trial, allowing you to test the platform before committing.
 It's worth noting that there are transaction fees on all plans, ranging from 4% on the Basic plan to 0.5% on the Enterprise plan.